trashbirdecology/luisdva.github.io/_posts/2017-11-07-dog-tree-remix.md

 ## Reading and pruning the tree

 The cladogram provided as supplementary data is in nexus format (that for some reason came as plain text inside a pdf).
-Reading nexus files is straight-forward using _ape_, and because we are interested in a tree with only one tip for each breed, we can prune it using this clever set of steps written by Liam Revell [(link here)]( http://blog.phytools.org/2014/11/pruning-trees-to-one-member-per-genus.html).
+Reading nexus files is straight-forward using _ape_, and because we are interested in a tree with only one tip for each breed, we can prune it using this clever set of steps written by Liam Revell [(link here)]( http://blog.phytools.org/2014/11/pruning-trees-to-one-member-per-genus.html){:target="_blank"}.

+I rewrote the steps so that we use _map_ functions from the _purrr_ package to apply functions iteratively.
+The original steps use the _apply_ family of functions, which I find more difficult to read and always end up using blindly hoping that they will work.

+If you do any systematics or phylogeography work these steps are probably useful when you have a tree that contains many individuals from the same species and you only need one

 #### Importing the tree